Always have a plan. Always.

 - What are the non-negotiable rules and key strategies?

-- How will we act?
+- How will we behave?

-- How will we treat others?
+- How will we treat and interact with others?

 As with our purpose, we wrote down a set of principles for “wp7dev”; tenets or rules we would live by as we did our daily work: